 A common Microsoft Word issue is when every new document is created in compatibility mode.
 This is readily viewable as Word appends [Compatibility Mode] next to the document name in the title bar.

-2. Launch the Run dialog using Win Key + R. Type %appdata% and press Enter.
-Alternatively, you can just open the “roaming” folder by following this path:
+- Launch the Run dialog using Win Key + R then type %appdata% and press Enter.
+Alternatively, you can just open the roaming folder by following this path:

-3. In the roaming folder open the Microsoft folder then Templates
+- In the roaming folder, open the Microsoft folder then Templates.

-If you’ve problems following any of the steps, please refer to the youtube video I’ve embedded at the start of the steps.
-A subscribe to this blog’s channel would be much appreciated.
+If you’ve problems following any of the steps, please refer to the YouTube video I’ve embedded at the start of the steps.
+A subscribe to this blog’s channel would also be much appreciated.